Persons classed as severely mentally impaired

-People who are severely mentally impaired aren’t included when working out Council Tax.
+People who are severely mentally impaired are not included when working out Council Tax.

 A person is considered severely mentally impaired for Council Tax purposes if they have a severe impairment of intelligence and social functioning (however caused), which appears to be permanent.
 This includes people who are suffering from a degenerative brain disorder such as Alzheimer's disease, a stroke or other forms of dementia.